kyma-project/kyma/tests/components/application-connector/README.md

 The tests consist of:
 - [Application CRs](./resources/charts/gateway-test/templates/applications/) describing test cases
-- [Test runners](./test/application-gateway/) with various check for subsets of cases, grouped by App CRs
+- [Test runners](./test/application-gateway/) with various check for subsets of cases, grouped by Application CRs
-- [Mock app](./tools/external-api-mock-app/) which simulates remote endpoints
+- [Mock application](./tools/external-api-mock-app/) which simulates remote endpoints

 Additionally, following resources are created on the cluster:
-- [Service Account](./resources/charts/gateway-test/templates/service-account.yml:2), used by tests to read App CRs
+- [Service Account](./resources/charts/gateway-test/templates/service-account.yml:2), used by tests to read Application CRs

 The tests are executed as a Kubernetes Job on a Kyma cluster, where the tested Application Gateway is installed.
-The test job and mock app deployment are in the `test` namespace.
+The test job and mock application deployment are in the `test` namespace.

 ![Application Gateway tests architecture](./assets/app-gateway-tests-architecture.svg)